joinpursuit/AC_4_Web/units/deepdive/lessons/post_requests/post_requests.md

       }
       // Parsing the file into an array const moodsArr = JSON.parse(data);
-      // using the ES6 spread operator to create a new array const jsonArr = JSON.stringify([...moodsArr, req.body])
+      // using the ES6 spread operator to take all elements from the array const jsonArr = JSON.stringify([...moodsArr, req.body])
       writeFile(moodsFile, jsonArr, res)
     })